-Departments should inform the student concerned of the appeal result within 7 working days after either the announcement of the student's overall result or receipt of the letter of appeal, whichever is later.
+Departments should inform the student concerned of the appeal result within one calendar week after either the announcement of the student's overall result or receipt of the letter of appeal, whichever is later.

-If the appellant is dissatisfied with the decision, he/she may then appeal in writing to the Academic Secretary within 7 working days from the date of the post-mark of the Department's reply letter.
-He/She should provide the following information together with other relevant documents in support of the appeal:
+If the appellant is dissatisfied with the decision, he / she may then appeal in writing to the Registrar within one calendar week from the date of the postmark of the Department's reply letter.
+He / She should provide the following information together with other relevant documents in support of the appeal:

 - name in English and Chinese;

 - student number;

 - programme title, year and class of study;

-- examination/subject results appealing against; and
+- subject results appealing against; and

 - grounds for appeal.

-The Academic Secretary shall then refer the case to the Academic Appeals Committee, who shall determine whether there are prima facie grounds for a reconsideration of the Subject Lecturer's/SARP's/BoE's decision.
+The Registrar shall then refer the case to the Academic Appeals Committee, who shall determine whether there are prima facie grounds for a reconsideration of the decision of the Subject Teacher / SARP concerned.